irnutsmurt/openai-discordbot/README.md

 18. Start the bot.
 In Linux under Ubuntu 20.04 that this was tested on that should be

 ```
-python3 aidiscordbot.py
+node main.js
 ```

 To communicate with the bot, a user will type

 ```
-!chat
+/chat
 or
-!image
+/dalle
 ```

 Followed by their question or image they want to generate.
 This is an example of what it will look like.

 ```
-!chat tell me the weather of the bermuda triangle
+/chat tell me the weather of the bermuda triangle
-!image staind glass window.
+/dalle staind glass window.
 Dog in a fighter jet.
 Sun in the bottom left corner.
 Lens flare shining.
 ```

 ## Creating a service account ##
 1. Create a new user:
 ```
-sudo useradd -r aidiscordbot
+sudo useradd -r discordbot
 ```

 2. Set where you want the user's home directory to be, this could be where the script is stored.
+I suggest /opt/nodejsdiscord as that is what I used.
 Note, the directory must exist already:

 ```
-sudo usermod -d /var/empty aidiscordbot
+sudo usermod -d /var/empty discordbot
 ```

 3. Set the user's shell to /sbin/nologin:

 ```
-sudo usermod -s /sbin/nologin aidiscordbot
+sudo usermod -s /sbin/nologin discordbot
 ```

-## Securing the Config.ini File ##
+## Securing the Config.json File ##
-1. Place the config.ini in the same directory as the python script
+1. Place the config.json in the same directory as the node.js script

 2. Change the readwrite permission to read only from the owner
 ```
-chmod 600 /path/to/config.ini
+chmod 600 /path/to/config.json
 ```

 3. Change the owner to whomever will be running the script.
 ```
-chown aidiscordbot:aidiscordbot /path/to/config.ini
+chown discordbot:discordbot /path/to/config.json
 ```

 ## Creating a Daemon Service ##